A Very Furry Christmas at Sesame Place

 All season I’ve been promising my toddler that we’d go to Sesame Place for their Christmas celebration.
 While we’ve been to the park many times during the regular season, we’ve never seen it decked out for Christmastime.
 Well, last night the weather was mild and our day was open so we made it to A Very Furry Christmas… and it was definitely worth the trip!

-Sesame Place is located in Langhorne, Pennsylvania — just outside Philadelphia, PA and Trenton, NJ.
+Sesame Place is located in Langhorne, Pennsylvania — just outside Philadelphia, PA.
 It’s a small theme park featuring everyone’s favorite characters from PBS’ show Sesame Street.

 Since it’s mostly outdoors, the park closes every year after Labor Day, but it opens up on weekends in the Fall for a “Halloween Spooktacukar” and weekends (and weekdays during Christmas week) from around Thanksgiving to New Year’s for “A Very Furry Christmas.”